 Tips For Handling The Dough

-Be sure not to skip the chilling time, and you could even freeze it, but would recommend placing in the fridge for 30 minutes before the freezer.
+Be sure not to skip the chilling time, and you could even freeze it.

 A Note On The Ingredients

-You can use butter for this recipe if you want, but I used what we have in the UK call ‘Baking Spread’.
-It’s made up of vegetable fats and is less expensive than butter, and comes in double the size of container.
+I use butter for this recipe, (as it reduces the chilling time dramatically).
+I used to use what we have in the UK call ‘Baking Spread’.
+It’s made up of vegetable fats & is less expensive than butter, & comes in double the size of container.

 What Cookie Cutter To Use

-I used a round cutter with a 5.8 cm (2 1/4″) diameter and a smaller square/fluted cutter for the cheese cookies, & that was 4.5 cm ( 1 3/4″) wide.
+I used a round cutter & square/fluted cutter for the cheese cookies, that were 4½cm (1¾”) wide.
+As well as some bigger Christmas shaped ones.
 You can of course use any cutters or sizes you like, just be aware of baking them for a shorter or longer time.

 I got a total of 51 cookies from this batch, but if you do all of yours the smaller size, you will get much more.
 Just be aware that I would not advise using stamp/push-out cookie cutters as the dough is very delicate and would stick to it.